connorlbark/SideriaAudioLib/README.md

 Then, set up build profiles
 - Set Debug profile with default toolchain output to `cmake-build-debug`, with "Build Type" set to "Debug"
-- Download arm toolchain for Daisy
-- Create new CMake profile with the CMake flag `-DCMAKE_TOOLCHAIN_FILE=/Users/connorbarker/code/sideria/SideriaAudioLib/external/libDaisy/cmake/toolchains/stm32h750xx.cmake`.
+- Create new CMake profile with the CMake flag `-DCMAKE_TOOLCHAIN_FILE=<PATH_TO_PROJECT>/external/libDaisy/cmake/toolchains/stm32h750xx.cmake`.
 This will make sure CMake knows how to use the arm compiler properly
 - Make sure "Build Type" is "Debug" and set CMake profile's output to `cmake-build-daisy-debug`
 - Now, clone these two profiles, and make sure their "Build Type" type is "Release", otherwise the same.